During the mid-semester test

 How do I assign exams to offshore students?

-The Examinations Office will allocate online exams to offshore students.
+The Assessment Services will allocate online exams to offshore students.

 Where can I see information about preparing online exams using Inspera?